printed circuit board

 The circuit also has a DS3231 real-time clock (U4) with battery backup to keep track of the time schedule.
 It communicates over the i2c bus, and the system kicks the ESP32 real-time back in sync every 5. minute.

-The circuit has connections for two push buttons and up to four LEDs for the door panel (J6).
+The doorbell circuit has connections for two push buttons and up to four LEDs for the door panel (J6).
 Both external buttons is connected to hardware debounce circuits that protects the microcontroller IO.
 These are based on two Schmitt triggers (U7A and U7B).

 The ESP32 also interfaces a relay (RL1) meant to trigger a traditional doorbell, if present.